wardcheyenne/wardcheyenne.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am undergraduate researcher at various instituions.
+I am an undergraduate researcher at various instituions.

+More updates to come...